TheSwanFactory/ymm/README.md

 1. '.' run this YMM action
 2. '$' run this in the shell
-3. '+' execute this Python string (use '"""' for docstrings)
+3. '_' execute this Python string (use '"""' for docstrings)
 4. '^' pipe the prior result into this shell command
-5. '~' pipe the prior result into this jquery path
+5. '~' pipe the prior result into this [JMESpath](https://jmespath.org) pattern

 ## Motivation

 Because I love YAML, and miss `rake`.
-I tried PyPyr, which is brilliant but painfully verbose.
+I tried [PyPyr](https://pypyr.io), which is brilliant but painfully verbose.
-I was going to write a preprocessor, then realized it was simpler to just execute the commands myself.
+I was going to write a preprocessor for that, then realized it was simpler to just execute the commands myself.
+Then I just kept adding features for things I wanted to automate...